GhostofGoes/sneaky-scripts/README.md

 * requests (python might already have this)

 # License
-Licenced under the MIT licence.
-(See LICENSE file for details) Feel free adapt for your own purposes.
+Licensed under the MIT licence.
+(See LICENSE file for details) Feel free adapt for your own purposes, or just copy and go.
 If you want to cite me, I'd appreciate it :)